 The phone features a sexy dual-curved design and a terrific camera for well-lit shots.
 But low-light images often look blurry and lack the fine texture and contrast of competing phone cameras.
 So what gives?

 Thankfully, our friend tech repair site iFixit has posted its extensive Galaxy S9 Plus teardown, as it does for many a new gadget upon release.
 Here's what we just learned from Samsung's flagship laid bare.

-The S9 sports 3D avatars and new face unlock tools meant to match similar features in the Galaxy S8., but they fall short of the mark.
+The S9 sports 3D avatars and new face unlock tools meant to match similar features in the iPhone X, but they fall short of the mark.
 The reason may lie in the S9's biometric hardware. iFixit found the handset's iris scanner, front-facing camera, IR emitter and proximity sensor are "pretty much exactly" what was found in last year's

 The Galaxy S9 Plus delivers strong battery life, but that's not so new either.
 In a bit of déjà vu, iFixit found the battery to be a 3.85V, 3500mAh unit weighing in at 13.48Wh.
 If that sounds familiar, it's because those are same specs of the battery found in the